Puzzel Services Infrastructure Overview

 All components in Puzzel’s infrastructure are redundant by design.
 There are three levels of redundancy built into the infrastructure;

 - Component resilience: Every component in the infrastructure has built in resilience within the unit.
 This might be redundant power adaptors, network cards, mirrored disks etc.

 - Load balancing & redundancy: All critical infrastructure such as web servers and application servers are load balanced allowing operational systems even if components/ servers fail completely.
 For components not suited for load-balancing such as databases advanced synchronization mechanism is used between the active server and passive servers.
 This prevents data loss and minimal disruption during failover.

-- Geo redundancy: All systems can be run at full capacity from either DC1 or DC2 allowing a full outage of either of the Data Centres.
+- Geo redundancy: All services are built so they can run with full capacity in all Data Centres that the services are hosted, allowing a full outage of either of the Data Centres.

-- Backup: Separate backup systems do cross-site backup of the Puzzel Data Centres.
-Backup from the Data Centres are duplicated on both Data Centres.
+- Backup: Separate backup systems do cross-site backup of Data Centres and are duplicated.